unbit/uwsgi-docs/ThingsToKnow.rst

 * If your (Linux) server seems to have lots of idle workers, but performance is still sub-par, you may want to look at the value of the ``ip_conntrack_max`` system variable (``/proc/sys/net/ipv4/ip_conntrack_max``) and increase it to see if it helps.

 * Some Linux distributions (read: Debian Etch 4) make a mix of newer kernels with very old userspace.
 This kind of combination can make the uWSGI build system spit out errors (most notably on ``unshare()``, pthread locking, ``inotify``...).
 You can force uWSGI to configure itself for an older system prefixing the 'make' (or whatever way you use to build it) with ``CFLAGS="-DOBSOLETE_LINUX_KERNEL"``

+* By default the stdin is remapped to /dev/null on startup.
+If you need a valid stdin (for debugging, piping and so on) add --honour-stdin